US visitor visas are designed for overseas nationals to visit the United States for a period of up to 6 months.

 - their passport is valid and will remain so for the entire duration of the requested extension of stay in the United States.

-The visitor should check the date on the admission stamp or the lower right hand corner of their Form I-94 to establish the date that their authorised stay expires.
+The visitor should check the date on the admission stamp or the lower right hand corner of their Form I-94 to establish the date that their authorized stay expires.
 The admission stamp shows the length of time a person can legally remain in the United States, while the visa itself will only show when and how many times a person may seek admission to the United States from abroad based on the classification of that visa.
-It is recommended by USCIS that an application to extend B nonimmigrant status is submitted at least 45 days before an individual’s authorised stay in the US expires.
-This should allow for ample processing time and help to minimise any risk of unlawful presence in the United States.
+It is recommended by USCIS that an application to extend B nonimmigrant status is submitted at least 45 days before an individual’s authorized stay in the US expires.
+This should allow for ample processing time and help to minimize any risk of unlawful presence in the United States

 If an extension of stay is not sought, or approved, any failure to depart the United States on time will result in being out of lawful nonimmigrant status.
-If a visitor remains in the US longer than authorised, they may be deported.
-Under US law, visas of individuals who are out of status are also automatically voided, which means that any multiple-entry visa that was voided will not be valid for future entries.
+If a visitor remains in the US longer than authorized, they may be deported.
+Under US law, visas of individuals who overstay their period of authorized stay under INA 222(g) are automatically voided, which means that any multiple-entry visa that was voided will not be valid for future entries.
 Additionally, a failure to depart the US on time may result in the visa-holder being ineligible for a visa in the future, including but not limited to a visitor visa, where they may be effectively barred from returning to the US.

-To apply for a US visitor visa extension, the visa-holder must submit an online or paper application to US Citizenship and Immigration Services (USCIS) using Form I-539 (Application to Extend/Change Nonimmigrant Status) before their authorised stay expires.
+To apply for a US visitor visa extension, the visa-holder must submit their application to US Citizenship and Immigration Services (USCIS) using Form I-539 (Application to Extend/Change Nonimmigrant Status) before their authorized stay expires.

 When filing for an extension with USCIS, in addition to Form I-539, the applicant must also submit a written statement or cover letter in support, explaining in detail the following: